Change Management

 A: New thesis examination outcomes are more advantageous under the new course rules and the new Thesis Submission and Examination Policy.
 In the old course rules, you could fail at the first examination; however, in the new course rules you cannot fail the first examination.
 You either pass, are required to do amendments, or revise and resubmit to the examiners.
 Only those who are required to revise and resubmit may fail the re-examination.

-Q: If I choose to transition to the new course rules, does the duration of my candidature change?
+Q: If I choose to adhere to the new course rules, does the duration of my candidature change?

-A: If you choose to transition on the new course rules, the duration of PhD candidature will be four years and master by research candidatures will be two years.
+A: If you choose to adhere to the new course rules, the duration of PhD candidature will be four years and master by research candidatures will be two years.
 Your scholarship duration will remain as stipulated in your terms and conditions; however, if you are a PhD candidate on a three-year scholarship, you will have the opportunity to apply for the six month DVCR Completion Scholarship.

 Note: International students should check their visa dates before opting for the longer candidature.